libero/article-store/README.md

 make prod
 ```

-You can now access the application at <http://localhost:8080>.
+You can now access the entry point at <http://localhost:8080>.

 Developing
 ----------